 - Averted in Sweet Sweetback's Baadasssss Song where the police try to torture Sweetback's location out of the owner of the brothel where Sweetback lived and worked (information he doesn't have) by firing a pistol right next to his ears, which destroys his hearing.

-- Played incredibly straight in the Kickass film adaptation, where Dave has the superpower of "not going deaf when firing two Gatling guns on either side of his head".
+- Played incredibly straight in Kick-Ass, where Dave has the superpower of "not going deaf when firing two Gatling guns on either side of his head".
 He could be wearing good earplugs under that cowl.

-- Touched on in the sequel Tremors: Aftershocks as well, when Burt tells the other heroes to cover their ears when he fires off the BFG he is wielding.
+- Touched on in the sequel Tremors 2: Aftershocks as well, when Burt tells the other heroes to cover their ears when he fires off the BFG he is wielding.
 (He himself has earplugs.)

 - Somewhat averted in Under Siege.
 Gunfights never cause an issue, but when Tommy Lee Jones' character is walking on the deck of the ship when the heroes fire off a 16 inch main gun, he is shown to be deafened and in pain for a few minutes.